PancreatitisSkip to the navigation

-Excessive use of alcohol causes most cases of chronic pancreatitis.
+Excessive use of alcohol is the most common cause of chronic pancreatitis.
 It is extremely important that you not drink any alcohol.
 Drinking even small amounts can cause severe pain and complications.
 Drinking large amounts of alcohol when you have chronic pancreatitis can shorten your life.
-For more information on quitting alcohol, see the topic Alcohol Abuse and Dependence.
+For more information on quitting alcohol, see the topic Alcohol Misuse and Dependence.

 If you have chronic pancreatitis, you may struggle with ongoing pain.
 Treatment for pain includes avoiding alcohol, eating a low-fat diet, using pain medicine, and in some cases taking enzyme pills to help rest your pancreas.